dxxmsdxy/prompt/README.md

 ```
 Prompts can define structure, logic, styling, and other data.

-An LLM presents the website's content to a user, interpreting the embedded prompts.
+LLMs interpret the embedded prompts, presenting the website's content to the user.

 ---